-The DPSer: Mordecai the Ranger, Lilith is the Ninja, and Brick is the Scrapper.
+The DPSer: Mordecai as the Ranger, Lilith is the Ninja, and Brick are the Scrapper.

 The Debuffer/Mezzer: Lilith, with her affinity for the Daze effect and elemental weapons.

 The Tank: Any suffiently large unit prevents targeting through them, which will typically force enemies to engage them first.
 While actual armoured vehicles don't fullfill this trope as you might expect (as they have the same number of hit points as anything else, just a different armour set), there are units designed for tanking.
-The Allied ARV is a regenerating Metal Shield, the Soviet Scrapper uses an unusual armour type to essentially be an avoidance tank (so long as you are attacking the front...) and swarms of Syndicate Auxiliaries draw aggro for their squishy masters; though each Auxiliary is weak, as a mass they take a lot of time to chew through, when you can shoot them.
+The Allied Peacekeeper is a Mitigation tank, with shield up, their ARV is a regenerating Metal Shield and their Assault Destroyer can outright force enemies to attack it while rendering all it's directions as "Front" to be a Meat Shield, the Soviet Scrapper uses an unusual armour type to essentially be an avoidance tank (so long as you are attacking the front...) and swarms of Syndicate Auxiliaries draw aggro for their squishy masters; though each Auxiliary is weak, as a mass they take a lot of time to chew through, when you can shoot them.
 The Japanese, otherwise a very flighty faction, can use their Tedate Projector to turn another unit into a tank by making it invincible.